Bird Nuisance

 What can be done about bird nuisance?

-Bird work can prove to be very expensive and, if the birds are not on your property, legally we cannot make the owners of the affected property take any action.
+Bird work can prove to be very expensive and it is not always effective.
+Very often it just moves the problem rather than remove the problem.
+If the birds are not on your property, legally we cannot make the owners of the affected property take any action.

 All birds a protected under law, as are their nests, eggs and every stage of life.
 However, certain species may be controlled by applying for a General Licence from Nature Scotland.
 This is very rarely required and non-lethal methods are preferred.